eCook Meal

 FANTASTACO TACOS!

 Lie the tortillas out flat and layer with shredded green leaves, papaya salsa, and flavourful hake slices.
 Drizzle with the spiced yoghurt and sprinkle over the remaining coriander.
-Toss together any remaining salsa, lettuce, and fresh chilli to taste, and serve on the side.
-And don’t forget that Lime wedge… Great work, Chef!
+Toss together any remaining salsa, lettuce, and fresh Chilli to taste, and serve on the side.
+And don’t forget that lime wedge… Great work, Chef!

 OFF YOU GO!